matthiaskoenig/sbmlutils/.github/CONTRIBUTING.rst

        git add .
        git commit -m "fix: Your summary of changes"

-6. When you're done making changes, check that your changes pass our test suite with exception of the `mypy` target.
+6. When you're done making changes, check that your changes pass our test suite.
    This is all included with tox

    .. code-block:: console